paketo-buildpacks/liberty/README.md

 # `gcr.io/paketo-buildpacks/liberty`

-The Paketo Open Buildpack is a Cloud Native Buildpack that contributes Open Liberty or WebSphere Liberty for Java EE support.
+The Paketo Liberty Buildpack is a Cloud-Native Buildpack that contributes Open Liberty or WebSphere Liberty for Java EE support.

 ## Behavior